Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Healing

-Resting for a few moments and having a drink of water restores lost HP.
+Resting for a few moments and having a drink of water restores lost HP (adding a die to the Tension Pool).

 Ability loss can usually be restored with a couple of weeks’ rest in a safe place like a hospital or at home with the help of a medical professional.